10 Ways to Practice Financial Discipline

 4. Opening a High-Yield Savings Account

-There’s no specific answer to “How much money should I have in savings?”
+There’s no specific answer to how much money you should have in savings.
 However, it is important to get started and contribute regularly.
-Even if it’s as little as $20 a month, setting something aside for savings in spite of one’s current debt-to-income ratio ensures some funds will start to add up.
-By opening up a savings account and setting up a recurring deposit, a pivotal piece of financial discipline can practically go on autopilot.
+Even if it’s as little as $20 a month, setting something aside for savings ensures that funds will start to add up.
+By opening up a savings account and setting up a recurring deposit, you’ll be putting a pivotal piece of financial discipline on autopilot.

 Of the different types of savings accounts, the specific kind you choose can make a big difference.
-According to the FDIC, the national average interest rate on savings accounts was 0.45% APY as of October 21, 2024.
-In the case of certain high-yield accounts, however, interest rates can reach 3.00% APY or higher (these are typically found at online banks).
+According to the FDIC, the national average interest rate on savings accounts was 0.42% APY as of December 16, 2024.

 5. Establishing an Emergency Fund

-More than one in five Americans have no emergency savings; about 30% of people do have some money set aside for a rainy day, but not enough to cover three months’ worth of basic expenses.
-That means these individuals would likely have to take on credit card debt, a personal loan, or ask family or friends for financial help if they, say, lost their job or had unexpected bills to pay.
+Approximately 42% of Americans have no emergency savings, according to recent surveys.
+That means these individuals would likely have to take on credit card debt, secure a personal loan, or ask family or friends for financial help if they, say, lost their job or had unexpected bills to pay.

 6. Cutting Back on Spending

 Despite the best of intentions, overspending happens.
-Whether it’s a pileup of holiday gift purchases, a particularly eventful summer, or a lavish trip overseas, spending more than what you earn is bound to occur from time to time.
-If it happens constantly, that’s another story.
+Whether it’s a pileup of holiday gift purchases or too much shopping on social media, spending more than what you earn is bound to occur from time to time.
+Making sure it’s not a regular occurrence is a sign of good financial discipline.

 7. Seeking Sound Investment Strategies

-If you’re searching for a head start to financial independence, familiarizing yourself with a wide variety of investment accounts and strategies can help get you on the map.
-Depending on your individual financial situation, weighing the risks and benefits of certain account types, penalties, fees, and the ability to access funds can help you select the right investment strategy.
+Familiarizing yourself with a wide variety of investment accounts and strategies can help educate you and enhance your financial discipline.
+By weighing the risks and benefits of certain account types, penalties, fees, and the ability to access funds, you can select the right investment strategy.
+This in turn may help you achieve some of your longer-term money goals.

 Focusing on Financial Planning

 The term “financial planning” might feel more like a unicorn you only get to meet when you’re floating high on a cloud of financial independence, but it’s actually another sound step along the way.
-These days, financial planning isn’t designated for the already-wealthy, it’s becoming accessible and essential for people at every stage of life.
+These days, financial planning isn’t designated for the already wealthy, it’s becoming accessible and essential for people at every stage of life.
 In fact, in the age of digital transformation, financial planning can even be automated.
+This can be another way to optimize the long-term view of your money and your goals.

 The Takeaway

-Financial discipline or money discipline is the act of setting specific financial goals and tracking their achievement.
+Financial discipline revolves around setting specific financial goals and adopting habits that help you achieve them.
 By practicing financial discipline, you can create a budget, build up savings and an emergency fund, hit your money goals, and make progress toward a more stable financial future.

 Finding the right financial institution to suit your needs can be another important step.
-Doing so can help you track your saving and spending and budget better, as well earn interest on the money you keep stashed away.
+Doing so can help you manage your money more easily, minimize fees, and earn interest on the money you stash away.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.